 Better customer experience

-Package designs, planograms and point-of-sale messaging can now all be tested without the need for expensive full-scale projection screens.
-Additionally, fixtures can easily be embedded in a variety of contexts meaning packaging can be optimised to work in a range of retailers with different layouts and competing products.
-Automated eye-tracking analytics enable both the decision hierarchy and the design features to be evaluated ensuring that products not only capture attention, but hold it long enough to trigger a purchase.
+Package designs, planograms, and point-of-sale messaging can now all be tested without the need for expensive full-scale projection screens.
+Additionally, fixtures can easily be embedded in a variety of contexts, meaning packaging can be optimized to work in a range of retail outlets with different layouts and competing products.
+Automated eye tracking analytics enable both the decision hierarchy and the design features to be evaluated ensuring that products not only capture attention but hold it long enough to trigger a purchase.

 Safe and effective training

-VR is increasingly being used to train employees, whether it be in customer service, quality assurance or technical troubleshooting because it enables repeatable scenarios without any safety risks for the trainee or say a patient when used by medical staff preparing for situations to be able to save lives.
-Eye-movement research has been used extensively to study the difference between novice and professionals and can now be used to provide direct feedback to trainees on how they attend to decision drivers, what they miss and on the visual strategies of experts in their field.
+VR is increasingly being used to train employees in areas such as customer service, quality assurance, or technical troubleshooting because it enables repeatable scenarios without any negative consequences or safety risks.
+This is particularly valuable for medical training as it allows staff to practice new skills without any patient risk.
+Eye-movement research has been used extensively to study differences between novices and professionals and it can now be used to provide direct feedback to trainees on how they attend to decision drivers, what they miss, and where they succeed.
+It can also help illustrate the visual strategies of experts in their field.

-These are just three examples.
-Whether for game design, educational applications, medical simulation or clinical interventions to treat phobias, the applications of research using eye tracking in VR are many and varied.
+Whether for game design, educational applications, medical simulation, or clinical interventions to treat phobias, the applications of research using eye tracking in VR are many and varied.